Buy This Buffett Portfolio At A 16.5% Discount And Get A 4.4% Yield

 It pays an appealing distribution of 4.4% to SPY’s 1.9%, IWD’s 2.2% and VTV’s 2.4%.
 The dividend was increased 3% in October with an indication of annual increases to come.

-This discount stands at -16.5%, which looks like a compelling bargain given the steady compression of that distribution since the fund’s reorganization.
-I say this despite the fact that that continual movement has pushed the Z-scores to the 2.5 range because I don’t think the discount is poised to revert to its previous level.
+The discount stands at -16.5%, which looks like a compelling bargain given the steady compression of the discount since the fund’s reorganization.
+I say this despite the fact that that continual movement has pushed the Z-scores to the 2.5 range because I don’t think the discount is likely to revert to its previous level.
 I generally give a lot of credence to what Z-scores seem to be telling me, but when a fund undgoes fundamental changes, such as BIF has, the Z-scores can be misleading.
 To the contrary, if the fund continues to outperform, I would expect that loss of discount to continue along its current trajectory for some time to come.

 Many like Berkshire Hathaway but find its lack of a dividend a sticking point.
 If you are among that group, BIF offers the opportunity to buy a kindred portfolio that pays a sweet 4.4% with the margin of safety that comes with that -16.5% discount.
 I find few offerings in the equity fund space that look to be as well-positioned for the market ahead.